jasperanders/Bachelorthesis/Thesis/md/thesis.md

 Moving beyond time and efficiancy improvements.
 - Fair depiction of skill
-- introduction into open book exams
+- introduction into open-book exams
 -->

 <!-- **Requirements:**